vimeo/vimeo-networking-java/README.md

 return new Configuration.Builder(Vimeo.VIMEO_BASE_URL_STRING, accessToken);
 ```

+After providing the access token, if you'd like to have access to the associated `User` object you'll need to make a call to `VimeoClient#fetchCurrentUser`.
+If you're using an account store, you can update the `VimeoAccount` with the new `User` object.

 *Note: You will not be able to log out of the account associated with the access token provided to the `Configuration.Builder`

 ### Authentication